oguzcancelik/recomML/README.md

-# Song Recommendation
+# recomML

 - It's a machine learning project about recommending songs to a user based on user's music taste.

 - **Note**: You need a Spotify API key to run this project properly.
 You can get one from [Spotify's official developer website](https://developer.spotify.com/).
-If you don't have a chance to get one, I can provide my own key to you.

 - You need to fill **.env** file with your API information.
     - spotify_username="***"